Austy2510/SEO-Strategist-AI/README.md

 # SEO Strategist AI

-A professional-grade SEO audit and strategy platform powered by Replit Agent and Google Gemini.
+A professional-grade SEO audit and strategy platform powered by Google Gemini.

 ## Features